hartwigmedical/hmftools/sage/README.md

 37 and 38 resources are available to download from [HMFTools-Resources > SAGE](https://resources.hartwigmedicalfoundation.nl/).

-R is used to generate the base quality recalibration charts.
+R is used to generate the base quality recalibration charts, which is done if the config 'write_bqr_plot' is included.
 Required packages include `ggplot2`,`tidyr` and `dplyr`.
-R is not required if the charts are disable with the `-bqr_plot false` argument.

 # Usage